 - numbness or tingling in the hands and feet

 - burning pain, changes in feeling, or redness in the hands or feet

 - bone pain.

 Possible complications of ET

-The spleen sits on the left side of the tummy (abdomen), just under the ribs.
+The spleen is an organ that sits on the left side of the tummy (abdomen), just under the ribs.
 It is usually about the size of a fist.